lesleyrs/Client3/README.md

 enable cors in server web.ts with `res.setHeader('Access-Control-Allow-Origin', '*');`

 ```
-TODO nuke emscripten full sdl2 targets defines+makefile+readme
+TODO nuke emscripten full sdl2 targets makefile+readme+fix emscripten defines to apply to just wasm
+TODO midi+playwave
+TODO js issues: game speedup when tabbed out, wrong fps, reconnect on dc, each refresh increases memory?

 TODO add to build.bat/ps1
-TODO audio, networking, rsa: (use bigint and playwave) + fix emscripten defines to apply to just wasm
+NOTE: wasm output can be made smaller by using js bigints instead of mpi.c
 ```

 ### Web (emscripten)
 Install [emsdk](#tools)
 run `emmake make`/`make CC=emcc` or `build.bat -c emcc` for windows

-For make you can append `run` to start an http server and `DEBUG=0` to optimize.
+For make you can append `run` to start a http server and `DEBUG=0` to optimize.
+Then go to `ip:port/client.html` (or another entrypoint)

 Pass 4 args in shell.html to use the ip + port from URL instead of config, otherwise set http_port to 8888 in config for linux servers.